 For more information, please contact University Events.

 Professor and vice chair, Department of Microbial Pathogenesis

-In 2014, Dr. Ernst and his UMB colleague David Goodlett, PhD, professor in the School of Pharmacy, launched Pataigin (Irish for "pathogen"), a company aiming to commercialize technology that develops a "barcode" for each pathogen strain.
+In 2014, Ernst and UMB colleague David Goodlett, PhD, professor in the School of Pharmacy, launched Pataigin (Irish for “pathogen”), a company that aims to commercialize technology to develop a “barcode” for each pathogen strain.
 A chemical analysis known as mass spectrometry would then identify the disease based on the barcode.

-The technology would allow clinicians to identify pathogens directly from tissues like blood, urine, and wounds, without the need for cell culture.
-Not only would it offer superior performance to current treatment options, it would save patients from potentially harsh therapies.
+This technology will allow clinicians to identify pathogens directly from blood, urine, or wounds without the need for cell culture.
+Not only will it offer superior performance compared to current diagnostic options, it also could save patients from potentially harsh therapies.

-On another front in the sepsis fight, Dr. Ernst was awarded a five-year, $6.4 million contract last year from the National Institute of Allergy and Infectious Diseases to develop and test adjuvants that help vaccines protect against infection.
+On another front in the sepsis fight, Ernst was awarded a five-year, $6.4 million contract last year from the National Institute of Allergy and Infectious Diseases to develop and test adjuvants that help vaccines protect against infection.
 In total, he has received between $12 million and $15 million in research funding while at UMB, and Ernst points to the interprofessional nature of his work as helping to fuel his lab’s success.